Vedhala Ulagam: Production

 Vedhala Ulagam was adapted by P. Neelakantan from the fantasy play of the same name written by Pammal Sambandha Mudaliar.
-The film was entirely shot at AVM Studios, with sets built by A. Balu.
+The film was entirely shot at AVM Studios, with sets built by A. Balu and it was the first film to be filmed inside that studio.
 Some parts of the film were shot with T. A. Jayalakshmi, but she was ultimately replaced by Mangalam of the Yoga-Mangalam dancer duo.
 The dance sequence of Kumari Kamala, Lalitha, Padmini and Tara Choudary was choreographed by Vazhuvoor Ramaiah Pillai.
 While the film was predominantly black and white, the last sequence was hand-tinted in colour.
 Cinematography was handled by T. Muthusamy, and editing by M. V. Raman.

 Soundtrack

 The soundtrack was composed by R. Sudarasanam and lyrics written by Mahakavi Subramaniya Bharathiyar, K. D. Santhanam, Papanasam Sivan and N. Raghavan.
 The song "Ayyaya Paarkka Kannu Koosuthey" is based on the Brazilian singer Carmen Miranda's "I, Yi, Yi, Yi, Yi (I Like You Very Much)".
 Four poems by Bharathiyar were also featured in the film: "Kalviyil Sirantha Thamizh Nadu", "Thoondir Puzhuvinai Pol", "Odi Vilayadu Pappa" and "Theeratha Villayattu Pillai".